IgorFranovic/LegalAdvisor/README.md

 ## Features

-- Integrates with OpenAI's GPT-4o model
+- LLM Integration: Uses OpenAI’s GPT-4o model (or your choice of model)
-- Sends a hardcoded prompt and prints the response to the terminal
+- Postgres Database: Stores conversations in the "conversations" table
+- Docker-Compose: Spin up the entire stack (app + database) with one command
+- Automatic Table Creation: Creates the table on startup if it doesn’t exist
 - Lays the foundation for a legal assistant chatbot

 ## Project Structure